-Make your own friendship beads from start to
+Make your own friendship bracelets–including beads–from start to finish.

 Salt Dough Recipe

 Salt dough can be used like clay; it’s easy to work with and will bake hard so creations last for a long time.
 This dough isn’t good to eat, but it can be used to form ornaments, beads, baskets, and sculptured shapes.

 To make salt dough, you’ll need a mixing bowl, a large spoon, 2 cups flour, ½ cup salt, ¾ cup water, a cookie sheet, a metal spatula, acrylic paint, brushes, water-based varnish, a large workspace, and access to an oven.
 Pour the flour into the bowl and add salt and water.
 Stir the mixture into a ball, then dump it onto your work surface and knead it until it’s smooth.

 Allow kids to shape their creations.
 Then carefully transfer the formed pieces to a cookie sheet.
 (Pieces that are too thick may crack or break when baking.)
 Bake at 300 degrees for about an hour or until dry.
 Cool completely before handling.
 Then let kids’ imaginations run wild as they decorate their creations.
 After the paint dries, apply a protective coat of varnish to one side.
 Allow the varnish to dry, then apply varnish to the other side and allow it to dry.

 Making and exchanging friendship beads is a great way for kids to connect with each other and remember to pray for one another.
 Have children each make one distinctive bead from the clay for each person in the class.
 For a colored clay option, see the Drink Mix Clay Dough recipe.
 You’ll need clay, drinking straws cut in short pieces, a cookie sheet, access to an oven, heavy twine or rawhide laces, and scissors.